Channel V Philippines: December 1999

 On December 15, 1999, STAR TV leased the airtime of Citynet to launch Channel V Philippines through EMC, also known as Entertainment Music Channel.
 Part of the strategy to localize Channel V was with programming produced both by Star TV and GMA through Alta Productions and Probe Productions, Inc. The marketing image was shifted from music to more live-action products.
 Idents from this time frame used the brackets in the name.
-It dimensionalized the name Channel V, making it into an object that could then became an environment for its broadcast design and a stage for live events.
+It dimensionalized the name Channel V, making it into an object that could then become an environment for its broadcast design and a stage for live events.
 Additional shifts in programming occurred at the relaunch, specifically a shift to genre-specific rather than continuous hits, with special graphics for each set.
 In the middle of 2001, Channel V Philippines shut down due to the intense competition from MTV Philippines provided by Nation Broadcasting Corporation, a PLDT sister company, when PLDT bought a controlling stake of GMA Network.
 The channel was officially shut down on July 25, 2001.

 After 17 years of inactivity, UHF 27 was resurrected again and became the new flagship channel of GMA News TV which was re-established on June 4, 2019, after GMA Network's partnership with ZOE Broadcasting Network was terminated in May 2019, it was later rebranded to GTV.